-With the latest Lingoda Marathon in full swing, we caught up with Paul De Stefano, a Lingoda student, who is currently taking the Half Marathon in Spanish.
+With the latest Lingoda Sprint (formerly Lingoda Marathon) in full swing, we caught up with Paul De Stefano, a Lingoda student, who is currently taking the Sprint (half Marathon) as he wants to learn Spanish.

 Paul isn’t what you might think of as your average learner.
 He’s not studying for a university course, or a promotion, or for work exams.
 He’s studying for himself and for future endeavours…

 Hi Paul, tell us a little about you.
-Where are you from and why did you decide to take the Lingoda Marathon?
+Where are you from and why did you decide to take the Lingoda Sprint (formerly Marathon)?

 I am a sixty-five year old, semi-retired physician with a special interest and expertise in Chinese medicine.
 I live in Santa Fe, New Mexico, USA.
 I’ve been taking two private lessons per week starting as a raw beginner in Spanish (via Skype) with a great teacher, Maria, living in Oaxaca.
 I considered doing an immersive there but when I heard about Lingoda I thought “I’ll do this half marathon first”.
 I took lessons for six month before starting group classes with Lingoda.

-What do you hope to achieve by taking the Lingoda Marathon?
+What do you hope to achieve by taking the Lingoda Sprint?

 My passive knowledge tested as B1.1 but I thought that the Lingoda process would be ideal for converting passive into active!
 So I have been taking group classes at the A2.1 and A2.2 level.
 Also, the variety of teachers and students in the classrooms gives a more realistic setting to communication.
 We learn language at our mother’s knee but eventually we need to speak with other people!
 Lingoda offers the opportunity in its small classes.